krisnagoda/Pewlett-Hackard-Analysis/readme.md

 ![This is an image](https://github.com/krisnagoda/Pewlett-Hackard-Analysis/blob/6361128f0f7561142e1c7186291cdd82be57d79b/Images/retiring_titles.png)

  - We expect over 90k Pewlett Hackard to retire in the next year
- - Approximately 1/3 of these potential retirees are Senior Engineers
+ - Approximately 2/3 of these potential retirees are split between Senior Engineers and Senior Staff

 ## Summary: